 Our Big Shed café is a fun environment that needs hard-working, people-friendly staff to keep everyone’s caffeine levels topped up!
-Love being busy?
+Love being busy and meeting lots of new people?
 Sign up here…

 The café team work two x four hour shifts per day.
-Responsibilities include serving drinks and food, dealing with money, operating the till, cleaning and clearing tables.
+Responsibilities include serving drinks and food, handling money, operating the till, cleaning and clearing tables.

 Come with a heart to serve!
 Café life is fast paced and busy, so you will need to be able to stay on your feet, work under pressure and be friendly and helpful at all times.